Best Gaming Monitor 2026: 4K OLED, 240Hz, and Ultrawide Picks

 - Sim racing: The definitive sim racing monitor

-- Contrast: VA panel provides deep blacks
+- Contrast: QD-OLED panel provides infinite contrast and perfect blacks

 - Refresh rate: 240Hz despite huge resolution